Skip to content

 sudo nvme list-subsys

-If the expected NVMe subsystem is missing, reconnect manually:
+If expected subsystem is missing, reconnect manually:

 sudo nvme connect -t tcp \